OneOverCosine/jenkins_ci_testing_feb_2021/READMe.md

-# Test to check deploy is working!
+# Test following failed deployment (I believe the fail was due to a change in ip)
 # Basic CI/CD with Jenkins (Guide)

 For the task, see [here](cicd_task.md)